neilchaudhuri/vidya-website/content/blog/the-signal-and-the-noise.md

 As it turns out, you don't even need data science to have rejected many ads on social media from the 2016 campaign season--just a raw comparison of data elements.
 That may have been the source of Senator Franken's frustration.
-Of course if the condition is `true` (*e.g.* an American campaign ad is paid for in dollars), you need real analytics to refine a model that predicts whether the ad is funded by a bad actor, but *can't we at least reject outright all the obvious bad actors who don't even try to hide their intentions and can be identified with no analysis at all*?
+Of course if the condition is `true` (*e.g.* an American campaign ad is paid for with American currency), you need real analytics to refine a model that predicts whether the ad is funded by a bad actor, but *can't we at least reject outright all the obvious bad actors who don't even try to hide their intentions and can be identified with no analysis at all*?